PayelMahapatr/PA2577_TODO/README.md

 4. Access the application from url ( http://127.0.0.1:8001/ ).

 5. Alternatively, If you do not want to use minikube tunnel, skip steps 3 and 4 .
-Instead use the follwing command.
+Instead use the following command.
 Minikube opens the application in your browser for you.
 ```minikube service todo```